Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 In class: Added support for client quitting with ctrl+C. Merged branch adrian onto main, fixed merge errors.
 Worked on documentation.
 40min.\
 At home: Finished chat server and tons of bugfixes in hangman_server, including client_status.
 30min.

+### 2024-01-12
+At home: Merged charlie onto main and fixed all merge conflicts.

 ## Charlie